Join Fox News for access to this content

 He also said, "We shall land at Inchon and I shall crush them!"

-MacArthur later explained that he felt he could turn the tide if he made a decisive troop movement behind the lines of North Korea's KPA (Korean People's Army) — and he preferred Inchon over other locations as the landing site.
+MacArthur later explained that he felt he could turn the tide if he made a decisive troop movement behind the lines of North Korea's KPA (Korean People's Army) — and he preferred Inchon to other locations as the landing site.

 He also expressed that he felt the enemy would be caught off-guard by the attack.